mbj/eventstorm/README.md

 =========

 Eventstorm is a pluggable event aggregation and storage framework in development.
-Our intention is to build a layer above ZMQ defining semantics and standard components/interfaces.
+Our intention is to build a layer on top of ZMQ defining semantics and standard components/interfaces.

-Eventstorm intention is to support reporting and analysis.
+Eventstorm will support reporting and analysis.
 It is not a traditional message broker / bus.
 It does not offer any QOS guarantee nor reliability.
-Its only purpose is to aggregate events for later or real-time aggregation and consumption.
+Its purpose is to aggregate events for later or real-time aggregation and consumption.

 Event:
 ------

-An event can be any object that can be represented as an BSON Object.
+An event can be any object that can be represented as a BSON Object.

-Events examples:
+Event examples:

 * HTTP-Hit
 * SSH-Login